 Analysis and Test Results

 The modern messenger bag has evolved dramatically from the original 1950s design.
 Initially, powerline workers needed a durable bag to keep their heavy, bulky, and awkward tools easily accessible while climbing utility poles.
-This type of design later caught on among bicycle messengers and became a classic style that lives on in models from companies like Timbuk2, Chrome, and Mission Workshop.
+This type of design later caught on among bicycle messengers and became a classic style that lives on in models from companies like Timbuk2 and Chrome.

 To honor the history of the messenger, we decided it was appropriate to rank both Comfort and Packing and Organization as our two most important performance metrics.
 Electronics, Ease of Use, and Construction Quality comprise the rest of our testing criteria.
 We focused on ensuring that our testing process and subsequent review retained the spirit of the original messenger bag design while keeping a modern context in mind.
 The result is a diverse selection of options that are excellent — in different ways — for carrying your tools comfortably and safely around town and beyond.